tmcdo13/ISDS3105_fall18/lectures/lesson11_openData/README.md

 ![](pics/myasset.png)

 #.
-Create the authentication token with the keys from the previous step and use `read.socrata` to call the API
+Create an authentication token using the keys from the previous step and use `read.socrata` to call the API

 ```
 token <- c(sec = 'yourSecretToken', app = 'youAppToken') #keep this private/on your local machine